spack/spack/lib/spack/docs/packaging_guide.rst

 Version Lists
 ^^^^^^^^^^^^^

-Spack packges should list supported versions with the newest first.
+Spack packages should list supported versions with the newest first.

 ^^^^^^^^^^^^^^^^
 Special Versions